Professor and Historian of the Holocaust

 College of Charleston

 My name is Chad Gibbs, and I’m an Assistant Professor of Jewish Studies and Director of the Zucker Goldberg Center for Holocaust Studies at the College of Charleston.
-My research and teaching work extends from Holocaust, antisemitism, and racism studies to gender, oral history, war and society, and memory.
-I’m currently revising a manuscript focused on space, social networks, and gender in resistance at Treblinka.
+My research and teaching work includes Holocaust studies, antisemitism, race, gender, oral history, war and society, and memory.
+My book Survival at Treblinka: Geography, Gender, and Social Networks in Jewish Resistance will appear in the George L. Mosse Series in the History of European Culture, Sexuality, and Ideas with University of Wisconsin Press in March 2026.

-I am an Affiliated Researcher with the USC-Dornsife Center for Advanced Genocide Research and I also serve as a Scholar Interviewer with the USC Shoah Foundation.
+I am an Affiliated Researcher with the USC-Dornsife Center for Advanced Genocide Research and I also volunteer as an interviewer with the USC Shoah Foundation.
 I received my PhD in History from the University of Wisconsin-Madison, my MA in History at the University of Nebraska at Omaha, and my BA in History (PBK, scl) at the University of Wyoming.

 Space in Holocaust Research